 Istanbul is a large city with 14 million people and one of the most visited cities in the world.
 The city straddles two continents – Europe and Asia, and one of the world’s busiest waterways, the Bosphorus, between the Sea of Marmara and the Black Sea.
 Having served as the capital of the Roman Empire to the Byzantine Empire and to the Ottoman Empire, Istanbul is now the historic center and cultural capital of Turkey.
 UNESCO declared parts of the city as World Heritage site.

 Later that evening we had dinner at the Hotel Rooftop restaurant, where I saw the view of the bridge, the city skyline accented by the shadow of the mosques and minarets, and the lights from the spice market and the boats reflected on the Bosphorus Sea.
-The spectacular view competed with dinner that I forgot what I ate for dinner that night.
+The spectacular view competed with dinner.
 It was a great introduction to Istanbul of my daydream.